What to expect when visiting Sonoma County after the Fires

 4. Very few vineyard acres were affected

-Less than 100 vineyard acres were lost in the fires, out of more than 60,000 total acres planted to grapes.
 Sonoma County itself is one million acres in size.
 Grape vines are resilient and acted as natural firebreaks, not only surviving, but helping to slow and stop the spread of wildfires.
+With it being the heart of fall, this is a great time to visit Sonoma County wineries.